Aurelius84/LeetCode/README.md

 # LeetCode Is Precious deposits
-## A group of Bupt coders, Coding every day!！！
+## A group of Bupt coders, Coding every day!

 - **The overall plan is as follows：**
   - One day a question